Berakhot (tractate): Blessings

 In addition to the blessings to be recited before eating, the tractate discusses the blessing ordained in the Torah, known as Birkat Hamazon ("the Grace after Meals"), to be recited after eating food; while the Torah obligation applies only to a meal that satisfies a person's hunger, the rabbis of the Mishna required that it be recited after eating a k'zayit measure of bread.
 When three or more men have eaten together, one of them is required to invite the others to recite the Grace after Meals in what is known as the zimmun ("invitation to bless").

 The tractate formulates the berakha m'ayn shalosh ("blessing abridged from the three blessings" of the Grace after Meals), recited for food or drink made from any of the seven species — wheat, barley, grape, fig, pomegranates, olive (oil), and date (honey) — which are listed in the Hebrew Bible as being special products of the Land of Israel.
 For all other foods, besides bread or the products of the seven species, a one blessing berakha acharona ("blessing recited after eating or drinking") is recited.

 The tractate also discusses the various requirements for Kiddush, the sanctification prayers recited over wine on Shabbat and Festivals, and Havdalah, the blessings for the ceremony recited at the end of the Shabbat and Festivals.

 Structure and content

 The tractate consists of nine chapters and 57 paragraphs (mishnayot).
-It has a Gemara – rabbinical analysis of and commentary on the Mishnah – of 64 double-sided pages in the standard Vilna Edition Shas of the Babylonian Talmud and 68 double-sided pages in the Jerusalem Talmud.
+It has a Gemara—rabbinical analysis of and commentary on the Mishnah—of 64 double-sided pages in the standard Vilna Edition Shas of the Babylonian Talmud and 68 double-sided pages in the Jerusalem Talmud.
 There is a Tosefta of six chapters for this tractate.

-Tractate Berakhot in the Babylonian Talmud has the highest word per daf average due to its large quantity of aggadic material.
-Some of these passages offer insights into the rabbis' attitudes towards prayer, often defined as a plea for divine mercy, but also cover many other themes, including biblical interpretations, biographical narratives, interpretation of dreams, and folklore.
+Tractate Berakhot in the Babylonian Talmud has the highest word-per-folio average due to its large amount of aggadic material.
+Some of these passages offer insights into the Rabbis' attitudes towards prayer, often defined as a plea for divine mercy, but they also cover many other themes, including biblical interpretations, biographical narratives, dream interpretation, and folklore.

 An overview of the content of the chapters is as follows: